 The majority of healthcare consumers start their journey by finding and comparing providers online, usually through searches.
 When they’ve completed their research, they typically convert by calling.
-To acquire more patients, healthcare marketers are optimizing SEO and digital ads to drive more high-quality calls and personalizing the caller experience to increase call conversions.
+To acquire more patients in 2020, healthcare marketers are optimizing SEO and digital ads to drive more high-quality calls and personalizing the caller experience to increase call conversions.

 The Healthcare Patient Journey Often Begins Online

 1. 5% of all Google searches are health-related.
 Google is a trusted resource for people worldwide to get answers to health-related questions and find providers (source: Google).

 2. Search drives 3x more visitors to hospital sites compared to non-search.
 Search is by far the preferred way for patients to find healthcare providers online (source: Google).

 3. Patients who booked healthcare appointments ran 3x more searches than those who didn’t.
 The healthcare consumer journey often involves extensive research — consumers evaluate numerous providers before taking action (source: Google).

 4. Consumers researching physical therapists, nursing homes, and optometrists are the most likely to use search engines.
 In most major healthcare verticals, over 60% of consumers run a search before scheduling an appointment (source: LSA).

 Online Reviews Are an Important Piece of the Healthcare Purchase Cycle